BlagoyBlagov/blagodariati/README.md

   - All Publications
   - Login/Registration

+- Google place autocomplete to record the location
 - Registered users have access to everything guests can see, plus they can like publications.

 ### Publication Management